mmiemon/Med-DNA/README.md

        sudo apt-get update
        sudo apt-get install python-gdcm
        sudo apt install libgdcm-tools
+    3. Give executive permission to the file "software.jar". chmod +x software.jar
-    3. Then you can run the software by double clicking the "software.jar" file.
+       Then you can run the software by double clicking the "software.jar" file.

+ C.MAC:

+     1.You need to have brew installed on your mac.
+     2.The run the following command.
+       brew update
+       brew install python-gdcm
+       brew install libgdcm-tools
+     3.Then you can run the software by double clicking the "software.jar" file.

 Cromosome file: